ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   The same as above holds if TLS 1.3 {{RFC8446}} was used instead of DTLS 1.3, as per {{RFC9430}}.

-It is up to applications to define how N_S is computed in further alternative settings.
+It is up to applications or future specifications to define how N_S is computed in further alternative settings.

 {{ssec-security-considerations-reusage-nonces}} provides security considerations on the reusage of the N_S challenge.